 Length of Credit History

-How much debt you owe also contributes to your credit score.
+How much good debt vs bad debt you owe also contributes to your credit score.
 This means if you have a large outstanding balance on your credit card, you may see your credit score suffer because of it.

 Hard Credit Checks